wandb/data-flywheel-nvidia/README.md

 Therefore, to effectively use this blueprint:

 1. **Learn from the reference implementation**
-   - **Play with the Launchable**: Walk through setting up NMP, deploying the reference services, and exercising the flywheel with the provided sample dataset.
+   - **Play with the Launchable**: Walk through setting up NeMo microservices, deploying the reference services, and exercising the flywheel with the provided sample dataset.
-   - **Read the code & docs**: Finish this README and skim the source to understand how the API layer, background tasks, and NMP integrations fit together.
+   - **Read the code & docs**: Finish this README and skim the source to understand how the API layer, background tasks, and NeMo microservices integrations fit together.

 2. **Prepare your traffic**
    - **Instrument production applications**: Every distinct LLM call (agent node, route, tool, etc.) must emit a stable `workload_id`.
 Optionally include a free-form description string—ignored by inference but useful for future workload classification.